strongloop/strongloop.com2/_posts/2018-06-25-loopback4-june-2018-milestone.md

 ### CLI

+June had a major focus on our CLI as it helps abstract complexity and simplifies the developer experience.
+It already helped scaffold your Applications and create Controllers, now it can do even more!

+#### Generate DataSource

+CLI has a new command, `lb4 datasource` that can create a [DataSource]() for you.
+The command will ask you for the name, connector and connector specific question.
+Then it will install the connector from `npm` into the project, create a `datasource.json` file and an accompanying `datasource.ts` (for programatic overrides) file in `/src/datasources` folder.

+#### Generate Index File for Artifacts

+When the CLI generates artifacts such as Controllers / DataSources, we had always recommended adding a `index.ts` in the artifact folder and exporting the artifacts from that file.
+This made it easier to import the artifacts when using them for typing information with Dependency Injection / otherwise.
+Creating and maintaing the `index.ts` file was a manual process before but now all artifacts created using the CLI will create / update `index.ts` in the artifact folder, simplying the developer experience significantly!

 #### Generate LoopBack Artifacts From OpenAPI Specs

 LoopBack 4 already [adopts OpenAPI 3.0](https://strongloop.com/strongblog/upgrade-from-swagger-to-openapi-3/) to expose controllers as REST APIs.
 The support is further expanded with the newly introduced `lb4 openapi` command.
 We can now generate corresponding artifacts such as controllers and models from OpenAPI 2.0 and 3.0 specs.
 It's the step stone to offer an `API design first` approach.
 For more information, please check out [OpenAPI Generator](http://loopback.io/doc/en/lb4/OpenAPI-generator.html).